vkotlyk/test-driven-security/README.md

 It will tell browser to rewrite all legacy HTTP links to HTTPS.

+What does upgrade-insecure-requests do that HSTS doesn't?

+It cascades down to all content embedded insecurely in the page regardless of the origin it's served from.

 ### XSS protection - big picture

 Now we can give a recommendation for full XSS protection: